-Let’s face it, not many campers want to deal with laptops, cell phones or DVD players while in the outdoors.
+The vast market for camping technology has made camping safer and easier.
+But, let’s face it: not many campers want to deal with laptops, cell phones or music players while in the outdoors.
 I mean, isn’t this why most of us leave the comforts behind: to escape to a place less traveled, where nature is the distraction and friends—or solitude—your cohorts?

-That said, there are some electronic devices that can prove valuable to your outdoor fun and safety.
+That said, there are some electronic devices that can serve as valuable camping technology.
 This doesn’t mean that you’ll remain glued to them while you bask in the great outdoors.
 Nonetheless, the following gadgets and how to power them may prove more of an aid than a distraction in making the most of your time outside.

 Phone.
 The case for the mobile phone is simple, yet practice may prove otherwise.
-If you can pack it and forget about it—rather than be easily distracted by a flood of phone calls—it’s simply another tool rather than a detraction.
+If you can pack it and forget about it—rather than be easily distracted by a flood of phone calls or text messages—it’s simply another tool rather than a detraction.

 GPS.
-The GPS makes more intuitive sense than the phone, as it is designed to get you from point A to point B, save your tracks and calculate total distance traveled.
+Though most phones now come equipped with a GPS app, a solo GPS serves more specifically as a necessary piece of camping technology, as it is designed to get you from point A to point B, save your tracks, and calculate total distance traveled.
 It can also estimate your arrival time to your next camp site or trail head.

 MP3 Player.
 Do you enjoy some tunes while working out?
 Your choice of music can easily enhance an activity, like hiking or paddling.
-Keep it stowed in you jacket (many are now designed with pockets specifically for portable music devices), and should you suddenly feel inspired to imbue the surroundings with your favorite tunes—you can.
+Keep it stowed in your jacket, and should you suddenly feel inspired to imbue the surroundings with your favorite tunes—you can.

 Now let’s look back at these particular devices.
 What characteristics do they all share?
 Well, for one, they run on batteries or stored energy.
 We’ll discuss how to manage this need shortly.